guynich/ten-vad/examples_onnx/README_python.md

 * `lib/` folder from `build-python`
 * `onnx_model/` folder from `src`
 * `ten_vad_demo.py` script from `examples_onnx`

+Extract same version of ONNX Runtime to user's home folder (or different version and path you set with build script `--ort-path` option).

 Run demo script with `pip install numpy`.